Get Tech Tips

 Market Refrigeration TXV Adjustment

-This quick article is written by market refrigeration tech Clayton Peeples.
-Thanks Clayton
+This quick article was written by market refrigeration tech Clayton Peeples.
+Thanks, Clayton!

-Adjusting the TXV should be done last after checking all other causes of the case being warm or flood back on the rack.
-Txvs very rarely go bad, generally, it's a dirty screen or a failed powerhead which can be addressed without replacing the valve.
+Adjusting the TXV should be done last after checking all other causes of the case being warm or floodback on the rack.
+TXVs very rarely go bad; generally, it's a dirty screen or a failed powerhead, both of which can be addressed without replacing the valve.

-Before adjusting the TXV to raise the superheat you need to make sure that the screen is clean by pumping system down and checking the screen.
+Before adjusting the TXV to raise the superheat, you need to ensure that the screen is clean by pumping the system down and checking the screen.

-If the superheat is at zero then it is best to start over using the following method to prevent floodback.
+If the superheat is at zero, it is best to start over using the following method to prevent floodback:

-Danfoss – Turn all the way in clockwise then go out 5 ¾ turns counterclockwise and let it set and equalize and then check after 15 mins.
+Danfoss – Turn all the way in clockwise.
+Then, go out 5 ¾ turns counterclockwise.
+Let it set and equalize, and then check after 15 mins.

-Sporlan – Turn all the way in clockwise then go out 4 ½ turns counterclockwise and let it set and equalize then check after 15 mins.
+Sporlan – Turn all the way in clockwise, and then go out 4 ½ turns counterclockwise.
+Let it set and equalize, and then check after 15 mins.

-The goal is a 6-12 degree superheat.
-When adjusting making minor adjustments and then let it sit and wait for adjustments to show.
+The goal is a 6-12-degree superheat.
+When adjusting, make minor adjustments, and then let it sit and wait for adjustments to show.